 When I look back at pictures I try to tell myself it wasn’t so bad, but it was!

 This track was a completely different experience from the rocky ridge above.
 After the mud slog, we crossed several rivers and ran gentle rooty tracks through beach forest.
 I love these goblin type beech forests filled with ferns and moss covered tree trunks.
-The streams and the shade from the thick canopy kept me cool enough to find my shirt again.
+The streams and the shade from the thick canopy kept this portion of the track cool and sheltered from the elements.

 While a 25 km run typically wouldn’t be a super big run for us, the rugged landscape and limited training made for a pretty epic day.
-Upon our return to the car park, we celebrated with a finisher beer…Garage Project of course.
-That evening we enjoyed a massively yummy meal at the Alpine Lodge, one of the only restaurants in town.
+Upon our return to the car park, we celebrated with a finisher beer…Garage Project of course and enjoyed a massively yummy meal at the Alpine Lodge, one of the only restaurants in town.

 Day 3 – Food and Rest

-We had plans to do another trail run the following day, but we were pretty sore and that out of running shape thing wasn’t motivating us to move too quickly.
+We had plans to do another trail run the following day, but we were pretty sore, realising just how out of running shape we were.
 We walked the lake side tracks for bit before heading over the hill to Nelson to look for local pottery and food.
-We picked up these lovely laska bowls at Royce McGlashen.
+We picked up these lovely laksa bowls at Royce McGlashen.
 If you are traveling outside of the tourist season, it is worth a call to the potters to see if they are open.
 We struck out on many of the others we tried to visit.

 We aren’t real big fans of the town of Nelson so we continued driving over the hill in search of lunch.
 We found a gem of place in Havelock, the Mussel Pot.
 This place has fresh green tipped mussels from the local Marlborough Sounds and they are delicious!
 It was definitely worth one of the few days I stray from my vegetarian diet.

-Since we had considerable time before our Interislander ferry was departing Picton, we squeezed in some wine tasting in the Marlborough Region.
-This wine region is Aoteroa, New Zealand’s premier wine region, producing roughly 77% of the nation’s wine.
+Having considerable time before our Interislander ferry depared Picton, we squeezed in some wine tasting in the Marlborough Region.
+This wine region is Aoteroa, New Zealand’s premier region, producing roughly 77% of the nation’s wine.
 If you have picked up a bottle of NZ wine in the States it is likely from here.
 We stop here often at the end of our south island trips.
 While its lovely, I prefer the smaller red wine producing regions.
 The signature wine here is Sauvignon Blanc.
 We had limited choices of wineries so late in the day, many of the places close around 4PM.
 We settled on our usual lunch stop, Wairau River Winery and Allan Scott Family Winery which boasts a funky courtyard and warm fire.

 Another NZ weekend adventure complete!
 I can’t wait to return to the Nelson Lakes Region when we can enjoy some snow covered peaks.
 Hopefully it won’t take me another two years to make it back.